About

 Why Choose Us?

-We are highly experienced in handling Medical Negligence claims, with a team of solicitors who has over 20 years of expertise in patient rights and clinical negligence law.
-We take a client-centric approach, putting your health and well-being first by tailoring our services to meet your unique needs and concerns.
+Veritas are highly experienced in handling Medical Negligence claims, with a team of solicitors who have over 20 years of expertise in patient rights and clinical negligence law.
+Having adopted a client-centric approach, your health and well-being come first, by tailoring our services to meet your unique needs and concerns.
 Throughout the process, we ensure clear and consistent communication, keeping you fully informed about the progress of your claim and any next steps.
-To make pursuing justice more accessible, we are often able to run your claim on a No Win No Fee basis thanks to specialist insurance arranged for your case.

 Find out how we helped our client